Last updated on May 23, 2021 at 19:57

 The kidney appears normal under light microscopy in 30% of cases, however immunofluorescence and electron microscopy show abnormalities in the glomeruli in almost all patients with SLE.

-There are six different classes of lupus nephritis, where type IV is the most serious form.
+There are six different classes of lupus nephritis, where type IV (not VI) is the most serious form.
 It’s important to note that these are not stages, i.e. a single patient does not progress from one type to the next.
 Rather, any single lupus nephritis patient has one of these classes of LN.
 In some cases, however, a patient may evolve from one class to another.